gearpump/gearpump/docs/features.md

 #### Dynamic Computation DAG

-GearPump provides a feature which allows the user to dynamically add, remove, or replace a sub graph at runtime, without the need to restart the whole computation topology.
+Gearpump provides a feature which allows the user to dynamically add, remove, or replace a sub graph at runtime, without the need to restart the whole computation topology.

 ![Dynamic DAG](img/dynamic.png)

 #### Able to handle out of order messages

 For a window operation like moving average on a sliding window, it is important to make sure we have received all messages in that time window so that we can get an accurate result, but how do we handle stranglers or late arriving messages?
-GearPump solves this problem by tracking the low watermark of timestamp of all messages, so it knows whether we've received all the messages in the time window or not.
+Gearpump solves this problem by tracking the low watermark of timestamp of all messages, so it knows whether we've received all the messages in the time window or not.

 ![Clock](img/clock.png)